WebKitForWindows/WebKitRequirements/PATCHES.md

 From there save the file into the `patches` directory keeping with the naming conventions.
 Then add it to the list of applied patches.

+When running `vcpkg install` make sure that the patch applies.
+If it does not apply cleanly then look at the history of the file that fails and add additional commits if required.
+You may need to delete the port within `buildtrees` to force the patches to be reapplied.

 ## Manually creating patches

 Check out the git repository for the project that is being patched.
 Make sure